Command line arguments

 print(line, end='')

 The documentation for the CLI application is generated automatically based on the information passed to the parser.
-You can use help options (which is added automatically too) to view the documentation, as shown below:
+You can use the help option (which is added automatically too) to view the documentation, as shown below:

 usage: sort_ext.py [-h] -f FILE [-u]